The Spirit Room: Commercial performance

 The Spirit Room debuted at number 28 on the US Billboard 200, selling 68,000 copies in its first week.
-Although, it had commercial success in the US, the album spent a total of 86 weeks on the US Billboard 200 chart, making it Branch's longest charting album in the US.
+It had commercial success in the US, the album spent a total of 86 weeks on the US Billboard 200 chart, making it Branch's longest charting album in the US.
 As of July 2003, the album has sold 1.8 million copies in the US.
-On August 19, 2011, the album was certified double platinum by the Recording Industry Association of America (RIAA) for shipments of over two million copies in the United States.
-Worldwide, The Spirit Room had sold 3 million copies worldwide, It was Branch's best selling album to date.
+On August 19, 2011, the album was certified double platinum by the Recording Industry Association of America (RIAA) for shipments of over two million copies in the United States.The Spirit Room has sold 3 million copies worldwide, making it Branch's best selling album to date.

 In Canada, although the album did not appear on the chart the album was certified gold, selling 50,000 copies in October 2003.
 In Australia, it was also certified gold with shipments of 35,000.

+Legacy

+In 2021, Branch revealed that Taylor Swift had told her The Spirit Room had been a major influence on her own music.